DivineOmega/php-ssh-connection/README.md

 $connection->download($remotePath, $localPath);
 ```

-For security, you can fingerprint the remote server and verify the fingerprint remain the same
+For security, you can fingerprint the remote server and verify the fingerprint remains the same
 upon each subsequent connection.

 ```php